 Are you willing to buy a “locked” hearing aid?
 Costco hearing aids are “locked”.
 Let me explain.

 There are only six major hearing aid manufacturers in the world.
-All of the major hearing aid manufacturers offer effective, high quality products with leading edge technologies.
-Beyond these six, there are a myriad of other brands and private labeled (Costco included) hearing aids available.
+All of the major hearing aid manufacturers offer effective, high-quality products with leading edge technologies.
+Beyond these six, there is a myriad of other brands and privately labeled (Costco included) hearing aids available.
 The six major hearing aid manufacturer brands for the USA are:

 In the hearing aid world, large retail sales chains such as Costco (Kirkland), Beltone, Miracle Ear, Audibel are all Private Labels or developed separate brands, but still made by one of the Big Six hearing aid manufacturers.
 Below I list some of the more common Private Label or Rebranded hearing aids and their manufacturer.

 Private Label / Retail Sales Chain Name / National Brand manufacturer:

 - HearO / Avada mfg’d by Oticon

 - AGX / Audigy Group mfg’d by Oticon & Starkey

 - Sonus mfg’d by Most of the Big Six